Depression and Anxiety Treatment

 Treatment for anxiety and depression is crucial.
 Depression and anxiety are two disorders that can debilitate an individual.
 However, when these disorders occur together, they tend to be worse than when either occurs alone.

 Often, depression and anxiety are treated with the same techniques.
-Anxiety and depression treatment includes medications, lifestyle changes and therapy.
+Anxiety and depression treatment include medications, lifestyle changes, and therapy.
 Treatment for anxiety and depression is most successful if multiple techniques are combined.

 Medication Treatment for Anxiety and Depression